cleesmith/writing_fodder/README.md

 - Verify that your Anthropic account has the required Tier 2 or Tier 3 access
 - Try using shorter chapters if you're hitting token limits

+---

+## Companion Browser Tools for Writers

+This repository also includes a collection of browser-based HTML/JavaScript tools that work locally in your browser without sending data to any server.
+These tools complement the Next Chapter Writer by helping you format, analyze, and prepare your text for different publishing platforms:

+### File Conversion Tools
+- DOCX to plain text (.txt)
+- EPUB to plain text (.txt)
+- EPUB to HTML (.html)
+- Markdown to plain text (.txt)
+- PDF to plain text (.txt)
+- Text (.txt) to HTML (.html)
+- Text to Vellum to DOCX (.docx)

+### Text Analysis Tools
+- Word Frequency Counter - identifies commonly used words and potential overuse
+- AI-isms Detector - helps spot common AI writing patterns and phrases
+- DOCX HTML Block Viewer - assists with debugging document formatting

+### Formatting Tools
+- Paragraph Wrapper - formats text with line breaks at 70 characters (ideal for reading)
+- Paragraph Unwrapper - removes line breaks (useful for Vellum and TTS)
+- Text to Proper Chunks - formats text in 1000-5000 character segments for TextToSpeech

+All browser tools work directly in your web browser without sending data to a server, ensuring your writing remains private and secure.

 Happy writing!